 4. It is very difficult for NIJC to re-absorb cases after they have been placed with pro bono attorneys so we ask our pro bono attorneys to commit to seeing a matter through for the duration of the case.

-After reading the information above, if you think you would be a good fit to provide pro bono representation in any of these types of cases, please send us a message using the form below.
+After reading the information above, if you think you would be a good fit to provide pro bono representation in any of these types of cases, click here to send us a message.